 What Do Fish and Game Warden Do?

-Fish and Game Warden Definition Patrol assigned area to prevent fish and game law violations.
+Fish and Game Warden Example Patrol assigned area to prevent fish and game law violations.
 Investigate reports of damage to crops or property by wildlife.
 Compile biological data.

 - Design or implement control measures to prevent or counteract damage caused by wildlife or people.